Vehicle registration plate: Saudi Arabia

 Saudi Arabian vehicle plates display both Arabic and Latin characters.

+Syria

 Singapore

 In general, every motor vehicle in Singapore has a vehicle registration number.
 Two colour schemes are in use: white-on-black scheme that is standard on cars from dealerships, or the Euro black-on-white (front of the vehicle) and black-on-yellow (rear) scheme, of which the number plate has to be made of a reflective plastic or metallic with textured characters which are black (for white-yellow), or white or silver (for black ones).
 No standardised typeface is used, though all typefaces are based on the Charles Wright number plate typeface used in the UK.
 Thinner-looking variants are commonly used by SBS Transit buses, taxis and goods vehicles.
 Rarely, the FE-Schrift font used in Germany can be seen – though the use of this font is prohibited by the Land Transport Authority (LTA).

 A typical vehicle registration number comes in the format "SBA 1234 A":